Chicago Manual of Style Online

 Citation Management Tools

 Citation services are recommended for graduate students or anyone needing to keep track of many different kinds of references to articles, books, reports, and websites.
-Check for upcoming workshops on this website.

 - Refworks and Endnote work well with article article databases from the library.